 Project period: December 2020 - ongoing

-In a joint project, Ulm University, START, Kiron and the start-up inlinity.ai have identified requirements for the "Skill Compass" as part of the "Gemeinsam wird es KI" ("Together it becomes AI" – a competition of the Civic Innovation Platform of the Federal Ministry of Labour and Social Affairs), implemented them in a prototype and tested them with scholarship holders.
-The concept won a prize in the associated "Gemeinsam wird es KI" ideas competition.
+In a joint project, the University of Ulm, START, Kiron and the startup inlinity.ai identified the requirements for the "Skill Compass" as part of the "Together it will be AI" competition of the Civic Innovation Platform of the Federal Ministry of Labor and Social Affairs, implemented it in a prototype and tested it with scholarship holders.
+The concept won an award in the associated "Together it's AI" ideas competition.

-Now, the digital "Skill Compass" is being implemented: Ulm University, START, Kiron and the start-up inlinity.ai are implementing the "Skill Compass" and rolling it out as part of the START Campus for young people with migration experience.
-In the future, the model can be transferred to similar support programmes for young people – scaling it to up to 4 million young people with a migration background – and thus demonstrate the responsible use of AI in (continuing) education.
+Now the digital "Skill-Kompass" is being implemented: The University of Ulm, START, Kiron and the startup inlinity.ai are implementing the "Skill-Kompass" and rolling it out as part of the START Campus for young people with migration experience.
+In the future, the model can be transferred to similar support programs for young people and thus demonstrate the responsible use of AI in (further) education as part of a further scaling to up to 4 million young people with a migration background.